 image 48

 Working as a Freelancer?
-Here’s How To Negotiate Pay in 2023
+Here’s How To Negotiate Pay

 Being a freelancer can be incredibly rewarding.
 You decide your own hours, work on a variety of projects and explore job opportunities that you may not have been exposed to when working with an employer.
 However, one challenge many freelancers face is how to negotiate pay.
 How do you know what rate to ask for?
 What if the client isn’t willing to negotiate or offer more than you expected?